 This is a list of possible things to add, remove, change in 9front.
-After there's been some consensus that something here is going to be implemented, an issue may be created on the bug tracker.
+After there's been some consensus that something here is going to be implemented, an issue may be created on the bug tracker (which no longer exists).